top of page

 Knowledge, who had parvo in 2022, now fully grown and healthy, with her sister, Bruno

 Jama lives with her family in Rehoboth and they really love her.
 When they noticed that something was wrong, they took her to the clinic in Rehoboth, where Dr Hileni diagnosed TVT, transmissible venereal tumor.
-Luckily, the Rehoboth clinic had the chemo drug (vincristine sulfate) available to treat Jama and we confirmed that the AKI-HaH Emergency Fund could be used as long as she was spayed, as well.
+Luckily, the Rehoboth clinic had the chemo drug (vincristine sulfate) available to treat Jama and we confirmed that the AKI-HaH-Namibia Emergency Fund could provide the veterinary care she needed as long as she was spayed, as well.

 Jama was spayed and received chemo treatments for TVT